Masonic Entered Apprentice Training Just Got Easier!

-This Apprentice Training Masonic initiates page is to
+Apprentice Training Masonic initiates is performed by the lodge education officer.

 Apprentice training Masonic initiates is one of the most talked about and seldom well-accomplished duties within many Lodges.